 The good news is this is one pest where we can all do something about it.
 Co-ordinated, timely pruning and disposal can have an impact on reducing the damage.
 BUT it requires the community to prune together and dispose of the infected material properly all before the spring reinfection.

 Because even if you are doing the right thing at the right time, if you peek over the fence and see that your neighbour isn’t, then the citrus gall wasp will continue to survive, especially as each gall can have up to 20 or more tiny eggs inside.

 The Save our Citrus Melbourne campaign was set up after I discovered there’s a whole lot of backyard trees in dire need of our help, as well as a lot of misinformation on how to tackle this pest.
 As founder of the campaign I regularly post maintenance hints and tips and upcoming talks on the Save Our Citrus Melbourne Facebook page, and this is helping to keep people up to date.

 The Facebook page is also a place for people to connect and share information and I have been heartened by the number of citrus lovers out and about in our city.

-So far the campaign has produced an easy to follow pruning brochure available through the Save Our Citrus Melbourne website that you can download or give to your neighbours so that people can make these connections and discuss this problem.
+So far the campaign has produced an easy to follow pruning brochure available that you can download or give to your neighbours so that people can make these connections and discuss this problem.
 This is especially important because there may be people who have bought an older house and at the same time inherited a gall infected tree and don’t know what to do.